- At Home Care Options

 Comfort Keepers Companion Care Services Includes Meal Preparation Assistance

-A friendly caregiver provides conversation and companionship over mealtime
+A friendly caregiver provides conversation and assistance through companion care at mealtime

 Seniors overwhelmingly report wanting to stay at home as they age.
 Being able to make that decision can make all the difference in your loved one's life.
 Independence is fiercely valued in our society and moving to a nursing home or assisted living facility could mean letting go of it for your loved one.
 However, with our in home companion care, your loved one can get help with anything they need around the house, helping them live comfortably in their own home for a long time.

 One of the major aspects of senior care is meal preparation.
 Many seniors struggle with preparing meals which can lead to them becoming malnourished because they are either not eating enough or eating food that is not nutrient rich.

 The reasons behind why so many seniors struggle with meal preparation are numerous.
 Some face mobility issues resulting from chronic conditions such as arthritis, while others may be having trouble staying on track with meal times because their memory is not what it used to be.
 However, with companion in-home care, you can rest easy knowing they are taking in the nutrition they need to stay happy and healthy for a long time.

 Through our Interactive Caregiving brand of care, our professional staff will work with your loved one to help keep them as engaged as possible.
 This means that although our caregivers will be caring for your senior loved one, caregivers will also look for ways to include them in their own care.

 When it comes to meal preparation and companion care, this means involving your loved one in the process as much as possible.
 Of course, some people will be able to participate more or less than others, but that does not really matter.
 What matters is that your loved one feels like they still have obligations and a purpose.
 This will help improve their self-esteem and outlook.